Loading...

 Source: BLS OEWS May 2024 · US Census Vintage 2024 Population Estimates

 Once you know which state has the most opportunity, the next step is getting licensed there.
-Our personalized roadmaps give you an exact timeline, exam prep checklist, and step-by-step instructions — built for your target state.
+The Licensing Roadmap is a state-by-profession playbook with every step, fee, and deadline mapped out — currently in pilot for 10 professions.

 These professions have been registered with their BLS SOC codes.
 We're currently populating state-level employment data — check back soon for full saturation rankings.